mamuz/MamuzBlog/README.md

 Create an entity in `MamuzBlogPost` repository and tag it in related `MamuzBlogTag`.

+*Admin Module to provide an interface for that is planned.*

 ## Workflow

 If routing to a dedicated post found by published flag and encrypted identity is successful,